 How Much Can Agents Typically Deduct?

-The full cost of virtual staging is generally deductible in the year it was paid.
+According to Ngo, full cost of virtual staging is generally deductible in the year it was paid.
 Unlike capital expenses that need to be depreciated over time, marketing expenses like virtual staging are typically deducted in full during the tax year the expense was incurred.

 So if you paid $200 to virtually stage a listing in October, that $200 is usually deductible on that year's return.
 You don't need to spread it across multiple years.